14.1 Compulsory Additional Modules - OFA

 Requests for changes to study plans will not be accepted.
 The submission of the study plan is final and must be completed in accordance with the deadlines and procedures established in these Regulations.

 Students enrolled in subsequent years must enter their study plans by the deadline stated on the Academic Calendar.
-Students that fail to do so will be assigned a study plan by the University (up to a maximum of 60 credits) which will include any courses that must be repeated, and will exclude enrolment in workshops that can be added the following academic year.
+Students that fail to do so will be assigned a study plan by the University (up to a maximum of 60 credits) which will include any courses that must be repeated and will be enrolled in workshops for the 2nd and 3rd year with places allocated depending on availability.

 By resolution of the Board of Directors, a late fee of 100.00 Euros will apply for failure to submit a study plan by the due date stated in the Academic Calendar.
 The penalty will be applied to the second instalment of tuition fees.

-Students will be assigned to various single-subject and integrated course sections in alphabetical order determined by the University.
+Students will be assigned various single-subject and integrated course sections in alphabetical order determined by the University.
 Workshops and courses chosen by students based on preference will be assigned using merit-based criteria (see section 14.6 “Assignment Criteria” below).
-Once they are established, assignments cannot be changed.
+Once established, these assignments cannot be changed.

 14.2 Changes to Study Plans